phnx-im/docs/src/spec/delivery_service.md

 ## Message delivery

+The majority of endpoints of the DS allow clients to send MLS messages to groups.

+### Validation

+Whenever receiving an MLS message at any endpoint, the DS checks if a local group state with the message's GroupId exists.
+If it does, the DS locks the corresponding database entry to prevent concurrent access.
+The DS then takes the GroupStateEarKey that is part of every message delivery request and decrypts the group state.
+Finally, the DS performs the same validation steps a receiving MLS client would perform, as well as the endpoint-specific validation steps.

+The MLS client checks also includes checking that the epoch numbers match.
+In the case of commits, this comparison along with the lock on the database entry ensure that any conflicts between commits for the same epoch are resolved.

+If all validation steps pass, the DS performs the endpoint and message-specific changes to its local group state.

+### Message distribution

-In a variety of endpoints, the DS will send messages on to the local QS to enqueue in a local client's queue or to forward to a federated QS.
+To distribute MLS messages the DS sends messages on to the local QS to enqueue in a local client's queue or to forward to a federated QS.
 For the message format see [here](glossary.md#fan-out-message).

-In these cases, where the QS returns to the DS the information that a queue doesn't exist, the DS will assume that the queue was deleted and propose the removal of the corresponding group member as specified [here](delivery_service.md#ds-induced-removals).
+In cases where the QS responds with a message indicating that a target queue doesn't exist, the DS assumes that the queue was deleted and proposes the removal of the corresponding group member as specified [here](delivery_service.md#ds-induced-removals).

 ## Activity time